 Prom can be "a platform for social change," said April Masini.
 She writes the AskApril.com advice column.
-Some teens see prom as a night of playing grown-up by dressing in fancy clothes.
-But for others, "their idea of being an adult is standing up for what they believe in."
+While some teens see prom as a night of playing grown-up by dressing in fancy clothes, for others, "their idea of being an adult is standing up for what they believe in."

-Here are some stories about some teenagers.
-Instead of worrying about how to fit in, they used their proms to reach out to others or express their right to be different.
+Here are some stories about teenagers who, instead of worrying about how to fit in, used their proms to reach out to others or express their right to be different.

 Matty told Kaitlin he wanted to buy Disney World for her.
 "I said, if he's going to buy Disney World for me, I should bring him to the prom," said Kaitlin.

-The whole school joined the effort.
-Kaitlin's boyfriend helped too.
+The whole school including Kaitlin's boyfriend joined the effort.
 Matty learned to dance.
 Special ed teachers and the school nurse chaperoned to help manage Matty's diabetes.
-The hockey team made sure he had friends to hang out with in addition to Kaitlin.
+The hockey team, which had previously chosen Matty as team CEO, made sure he had friends to hang out with in addition to Kaitlin.

 Matty and Kaitlin ended up being crowned prom king and queen.